psychomita/DSA-PCC-CSBS391/README.md

 # DSA-PCC-CSBS391
-This repository contains the source codes for implementation of data structures and algorithms using C language, which were practiced as a part of DSA lab in BTech 3rd semester.
+This repository contains the source codes for implementation of data structures and algorithms using C language.

 ## To clone this repository, use the following command :
 ```